keithmaguire/keithmaguire.github.com/_posts/2012-11-16-refine-two-columns-have-the-same-information-but-jumbled-up.markdown

 ![replace periods and then split at spaces](/images/foreachfingerprint/Selection_001.png )

-I was using this *just* in order to make sure that double initials get separated out and don't get stuck together and end up mistaken for a very short surname.
-You can see that the ampersand `&` is still there.
-If you wanted to get rid of everything that wasn't a letter (or number) you could do `value.replace(/\W/," ")`
+I was using this to make sure that double initials get separated out and don't get stuck together and end up being mistaken for a very short surname.
+You can see that the ampersand `&` is still there - `fingerprint()` below will discard it.

 Then, each of these separated out values which was only a single character long was replaced with nothing `""`.

 This is done using `forEach()` which works like:

-First of all describe an array: (The array constructed before `value.replace("."," ").split(" ")`)
+First of all describe an array: (The array constructed before `value.replace("."," ").split(" ")`).
+Each of the bits created by this split is an element in the array. `forEach()` will go through them one by one doing whatever you specify.

-Then allocate a variable: This can just be some random letter, let's say `v`
+Then allocate a variable.
+This gives you a easy thing to refer to when you're describing what `forEach()` should do with each element in the array.
+It can be anything, let's make it `v`.

-Then say what to do to each element of the array: `ForEach()` goes through the array and for each element of it does whatever you describe next.
-If you want to manipulate the value of the element you use the letter to represent it.
+Then say what to do to each element of the array, using `v` to represent the element.
+`if()` gets three arguments.
+The first one has to be an expression, if the expression is true it returns the second one if the expression is false it returns the third one.

-To get rid of any elements which are just a single character long:  `if(length(v)==1,"",v)`
+So to get rid of any elements which are just a single character long:  `if(length(v)==1,"",v)`

 ![replace each element that's only a single character long with nothing](/images/foreachfingerprint/Selection_002.png)

-To reattach the remaining bits back together with a space, `join(" ")`,  then `fingerprint()` to get a simple fingerprint to compare the two values while ignoring punctuation.
+Use `join(" ")` to reattach the remaining bits back together with a space between them.

+`fingerprint()` takes a string composed of a number of words and rearanges the words in alphabetical order.
+It also discards anything that's not a letter or a number.
+This version of the string is easier to use for comparisons.

 ![stick back together and get fingerprint](/images/foreachfingerprint/Selection_003.png )

-This gets a fingerprint of the surnames in _one_ of the columns, now we just need to do the same for the other and compare them.
+This gets a fingerprint of the surnames in _one_ of the columns.

+Now we just need to do the same for the other column and compare them.

 #Compare the columns

-So if the same is done to the second column then the result `true` will be given for entries where the same surnames occur in both columns.
+The result `true` will be given for entries where the same surnames occur in both columns.

-The two columns are called Name1 and Name2.
-So creating a custom facet or a new column based on Name2 with the following will return "true" for when the surnames are the same in both columns.

 {% highlight javascript%}
 forEach(